Los Angeles Wrongful Termination Lawyer: Legal Help After an Unlawful Firing

 Apply Robust State-Level Worker Protections

-Your lawyer applies state laws, such as the Fair Employment and Housing Act (FEHA), California Labor Code §1102.5, and the California Family Rights Act (CFRA), to prove how your termination violated protected rights.
+Your lawyer applies state laws, such as the Fair Employment and Housing Act (FEHA), California Labor Code §1102.5, and the California Family Rights Act (CFRA), to evaluate whether your rights were violated.

 Because California law often offers broader protections than federal statutes, your attorney can rely on state-level standards to pursue claims that might otherwise be denied under federal law.